wonyoung-jang/wonyoung-jang.github.io/content/resource/reference/showcase-pages/Canonical - Feed layout.md

 date:
 - 2024-06-10 Monday
 type: showcase/layouts/canonical
-layout: supportingpane
+layout: feed
 coverimage: ../assets/lists_icon_1710524790703_0.jpg
+description: A canonical layout for items that can flow into a feed
-title: (Canonical) Supporting pane layout
+title: (Canonical) Feed layout
 ---